Your Tallahassee Law Firm for the Drafting and Probate of Wills

 A will is always preferable to having the State decide which members of your family receive which of your assets upon your death, and it is absolutely necessary if you intend to leave property to a person or entity other than a family member, such as a domestic partner, a friend or a charity.
 If you die without a will, the court determines how your property is distributed, who cares for your minor children and even what happens to your pets – making decisions that might not reflect your desires.

 Our experience in the probate court, resolving issues related to the validity of wills, enables us to provide practical advice for testators.
 Similarly, our work in the drafting of wills gives us keen insight into how executors should interpret various aspects of a will that may initially seem unclear.
-Whether you are a testator formulating an estate plan or an executor implementing a decedent’s wishes, Ervin, Kitchen & Ervin can simplify many complex aspects of the tasks before you.
+Whether you are a testator formulating an estate plan or an executor implementing a decedent’s wishes, Robert M. Ervin, Jr. can simplify many complex aspects of the tasks before you.
 We offer pertinent and personal legal advice to obtain the results you need in a timely manner with the least stress possible.

 Probate lawyers guide testators in executing a valid and effective will